LouisBearing/HMo-audio/README.md

 # Multi-scale Talking Head Generation

 This page presents the results of our paper: "**A Comprehensive Multi-scale Approach for Speech and Dynamics Synchrony in Talking Head Generation**".
-Below are qualitative comparisons of our results with prominent previous works, selected randomly (i.e. not cherry picked) from the VoxCeleb2 test set.

 The code & model weights will be released soon.